alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

 ### {{unlock}} Access CodiMD

-You can access `CodiMD` from an internet browser from the SRD using the desktop shortcut.
+You can access `CodiMD` from an internet browser from the workspace using the desktop shortcut.
 Login with username `firstname.lastname` (the domain is not needed) and `password` .

 ::::{note}